What is a Secured Loan?

 - Advantages of Secured Loans

 - Disadvantages of Secured Loans

-Securities also are of two common types i.e. collateral security and additional security.
-An equipment is a collateral security if the loan is taken for buying this equipment.
-Conservative lenders take additional security like building, land etc as their additional security.
+Securities also are of two common types, i.e., collateral security and additional security.
+Equipment is collateral security if the loan is taken for buying this equipment.
+Conservative lenders take additional security like buildings, land, etc., as their additional security.